oisinhg-edu/2025-Game-Update-App/README.md

 Patches are collapsible on game show page.
 Using alpine.js.

 Loading animated svg added to images so before they load something still shown to user.

+# Week 4
+Edit and delete functionality added to patches.
+The edit is on the same page where patches are shown, the games show page.
+Didn't make separate edit page and form.
+Uses alpine.js to show or hide edit fields for each patch.